-So if you dare, check them out to get in the mood for the upcoming spooky season:
+So if you dare, check out the most haunted places in Miami to get in the mood for the spooky season:

 1. Coral Castle, Homestead

-Built in the early 1900s, the Coral Castle is a stone-cold reminder of a love lost.
+Built in the early 1900s, Coral Castle is a stone-cold reminder of a love lost.
 It was built by Edward Leedskalnin after his fianceé abandoned him the day before their wedding.
-Leedskalnin was so distraught by their failed affair he spent the next 28 years building this stone castle in the hopes his love would return to him and they would live happily ever after at his coral castle.
-The spookiest part about Coral Castle is the fact that Leedskalnin managed to build it all by himself with no modern machinery, engineering knowledge or outside help even when he was 5 feet tall and weighed only 100 pounds!
-No ghosts here, but this type of dedication and obsession sure is haunting.
+Leedskalnin was so distraught by their failed affair, he spent the next 28 years building this stone castle in the hopes his love would return to him and they would live happily ever after there.
+The spookiest part about Coral Castle is the fact that Leedskalnin managed to build it all by himself with no modern machinery, engineering knowledge or outside help!
+It’s essentially the Miami equivalent of Stonehenge.
+No ghosts here, but this mystery does keep us up at night….

 Where: 28655 S Dixie Hwy, Homestead, FL 33033